ahmadcodesss/Smart-Summarizer-Flask-app/README.md

 ## About

 Smart Summarizer takes a block of text between 100 and 800 words and
 returns a concise, readable summary.
-The backend is built with Flask
+The backend is built with Flask.
-and exposes a REST API that communicates with the Hugging Face Inference
-API to perform summarization.
 The frontend is built with vanilla JavaScript
 and handles real-time word count tracking, input validation, and async
 communication with the backend.